raoguchi/dsc106-wi24/syllabus.md

 and try to agree on what should be done to make the partnership work well for both of you.
 If that approach is not successful, explain the issues to the instructors, who will work with you and your partner to improve the situation.

-You may use different partners on different projects.

 **Note that you may not work with partners on lab assignments, however you're encouraged to discuss all assignments with others at a conceptual level in